 OVERVIEW: The Princess Grace Foundation-USA supports theater artists, dancers, and filmmakers by funding apprenticeships, fellowships, and scholarships.

 Though funds go to individual theater artists, the application must be collaborative—with either a non-profit theater company or a school.
-In Princess Grace Foundation-USA-speak, the non-profit theaters or schools are “nominators” and the individual theater artists are “nominees.”
+The Princess Grace Foundation-USA calls the non-profit theaters or schools “nominators” and the individual theater artists are “nominees.”
 Both nominators and nominees have responsibilities for the application process.
-Those applications are open to anyone (so long as you meet the qualifications) with a late March deadline.
+Those applications are open to anyone (as long as the qualifications are met) with a late March deadline.

-The foundation also has an opportunity for playwrights in the form of a partnership with New Dramatists.
-It’s called the Princess Grace Awards Playwriting Fellowship, with that fellowship occurring with New Dramatists.
-The award includes a $7,500 grant as well as the opportunities for script development and mentorship.
+The foundation also partners with New Dramatists to fund playwrights through the Princess Grace Awards Playwriting Fellowship.
+The award includes a $7,500 grant as well as opportunities for script development and mentorship.

-This is a grant for a playwright who hasn’t yet seen a production of her or his work on a large scale—applicants cannot have had their plays produced under anything grander than the Equity showcase code or its equivalent.
+This grant supports playwrights who have not yet had his or her work produced on a large scale—applicants cannot have had their plays produced under anything grander than the Equity showcase code or its equivalent.
 Playwriting Fellowship applications are also due in late March.
-You can scope out the former winners on the Princess Grace Foundation-USA’s website.
+Grant seekers can see former winners on the Princess Grace Foundation-USA’s website.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)